Tekitha & Prana are O.N.E. The Duo

 Observant.
 Noetic.
 Effervescent

-Roughly halfway into their 10-year-long quest for country music stardom and globetrotting mother-daughter act O.N.E the Duo finally arrived in Nashville.
-Then COVID-19 struck.
+Roughly halfway into their five-year-long quest for country music stardom and globetrotting mother-daughter act O.N.E the Duo finally arrived in Nashville.

 Tekitha is an accomplished vocalist in her own right and counts a decade-plus worldwide run recording and touring with the groundbreaking rap group in her musical lineage.